n-amul/OperatingSystem/README.md

 ### Objectives
 - Understand and implement a lottery scheduling algorithm.
 - Modify and extend an existing operating system’s scheduler.
-- Work collaboratively with a partner to implement complex scheduling logic.

 ### Deliverables
 - Modified xv6 source code with the lottery scheduler implemented.